Should You Put Vaseline Or Petroleum Jelly On Tattoos?

-If you’re worried about any damage that may have been caused by using vaseline on your tattoo then wait until the area is completely healed before checking carefully for any signs of patchiness or fading.
+If you’re worried about any damage that may have been caused by using petroleum jelly on your tattoo then wait until the area is completely healed before checking carefully for any signs of patchiness or fading.

-If you come across any areas that you think are damaged then get in contact with your tattoo artist, who may agree to touch-up your tattoo (at their discretion).
+If you come across any areas you think are damaged, then get in contact with your tattoo artist, who may agree to touch-up your tattoo (at their discretion).

 Touch-ups are generally free for previous customers, although tattoo neglect during the healing process can lead to a charge being required for the work.

-Whilst vaseline has many useful benefits, it should never be used regularly on a tattoo during healing due to being able to potentially stave the area of oxygen, draw ink out of the tattoo and even cause infections.
+While vaseline has many useful benefits, it should never be used regularly on a tattoo during healing.

-Whilst vaseline can be good at temporarily shielding a tattoo against water in the shower, it should definitely not be used in the long-term as it may set you up for an infection, poor healing, and pigment dropout.
+Petroleum jelly can be good at temporarily shielding a tattoo against water in the shower, but it should not be used in the long-term as it may set you up for an infection, poor healing, and pigment dropout.

 Utilizing other, more suitable creams and lotions on your tattoo during the aftercare phase should allow the sensitive skin to continue to heal and regenerate at a good, quick rate while allowing the tattoo to remain well-moisturized and nourished.